lanl/HARD/README.md

 is useful for selecting the editor program spack will use for various interface operations (used below).

-Next, create a spack *environment* for HARD and activate it:
+Next, create a spack *environment* for FlAstro and activate it:
 ```
-$ spack env create hard
+$ spack env create flastro
-$ spacktivate hard
+$ spacktivate flastro
 ```

-Once you are in the *hard* environment, you need to edit the environment config and replace the contents with the following, where *PATH-TO-HARD-CLONE* is the path to your clone of HARD:
+Once you are in the *flastro* environment, you need to edit the environment config and replace the contents with the following, where *PATH-TO-FLASTRO-CLONE* is the path to your clone of FlAstro:
 ```
 spack:
   specs:
-  - flecsi@2.3-cdss+flog+graphviz++hdf5++kokkos backend=mpi
+  - flecsi@2.3-cdss+flog+graphviz++hdf5++kokkos backend=legion
+    build_type=Debug caliper_detail=medium ^legion network=gasnet conduit=mpi
   - graphviz+libgd
   - yaml-cpp
   view: true
   concretizer:
     unify: true
   repos:
-  - /PATH-TO-HARD-CLONE/spack-repo
+  - /PATH-TO-FLASTRO-CLONE/spack-repo
 ```

 To edit the environment config, execute the following, which will open